CI-TRACS/High_Performance_Computing/_episodes/10-hpc.md

 The only leap to be made here is to open a CLI on a *remote* machine, while taking some precautions so that other folks on the network can't see (or change) the commands you're running or the results the remote machine sends back.
-We will use the Secure SHell protocol (or SSH) to open an encrypted network connection between two machines, allowing you to send & receive text and data without having to worry about prying eyes.
+These days, we use the Secure SHell protocol (or SSH) to open an encrypted network connection between two machines, allowing you to send & receive text and data without having to worry about prying eyes.